DBInstance

 Optional | array

-Contains one or more identifiers of Aurora DB clusters to which the RDS DB
+The identifiers of Aurora DB clusters to which the RDS DB instance is replicated

 Currently, each RDS DB instance can have only one Aurora read replica. | | readReplicaDBClusterIdentifiers.[]